 - Travel pillow – this will be especially useful during the flight to Jordan as it can be pretty long and night.
 See our full article on travel pillows here.

 - Snorkeling equipment – Aqaba has good snorkeling spots and is right next to the beach.
 If you bring your own equipment, you don’t need to rent it.
 Every time you go snorkeling, you’ll save money.

-- Small backpack – Jordan is a great destination for short getaways, trails, tours, etc. We strongly advise you to take a small backpack to use on those days and not always have to carry the big one.
+- Small backpack – Jordan is a great destination for short getaways, trails, tours, etc. We strongly advise you to take a small backpack on those days and not always carry the big one.

 Do I need a visa to enter Jordan?

 #48 Yes, a visa is required to enter Jordan.
 But most travelers can apply for a visa on arrival, including most European countries and the USA.
 This one costs 40 JOD.
 See here for the complete list as well as the updated rules.

 Please note that if you buy the Jordan Pass, the visa on arrival is included for those who spend at least three nights in Jordan, so the visa is free.
 As mentioned above, in addition to saving the 40 JOD on the visa, it includes tickets to Petra, Jerash, Wadi Rum, and many other tourist attractions.
 It is great value for money.

 #48 In Jordan, you will find internet everywhere.
 All hostels, hotels, and guest houses have free WIFI.
 Most restaurants and bars also offer WIFI to customers.